We live in a changing world.

-For most solutions the business level interfaces are constrained to Microsoft Office products and as a result the create barriers between business leaders and the data.
-Further, these tools are not sufficient for real time collaboration and cannot accommodate the scale of truly operationalized systems.
-To deliver value to the business, the user experience must connect the business user with their data in an meaningful way.
+For most solutions, the business level interfaces are constrained to Microsoft Office products and as a result, the create barriers between business leaders and the data.
+Further, these tools are not sufficient for real-time collaboration and cannot accommodate the scale of truly operationalized systems.
+To deliver value to the business, the user experience must connect the business user with their data in a meaningful way.

 Putting an organization on the path to intelligence requires support from the business, based on real business problems.
 While innovation groups are excellent scouts to the research and evaluation of new platforms, they are typically not tasked to direct show business value.
 Mainstream your initial applications into your businesses, as you seek to build trust, experience and deliver results.

 Companies don’t need to be startups nor be in Silicon Valley to possess the agile development mindset.
 Enterprises that commit to fast timelines learn faster.
 The speed at which an organization learns will define their competitiveness in the coming decade.
 Commit to moving as rapidly as possible.